hemantksingh/messup-learn/Data Science and ML/Big Data.md

 * Self serve infrastructure as a platform
   * apply infrastructure as code and platform thinking to data operations.
 Data infrastructure platform is agnostic to the domains and provide cross cutting functionality:
     * storage
-    * central pipeline with reliable data flow throughout all the data systems with a well defined API for adding data
+    * unified pipeline with reliable data flow throughout all the data systems with a well defined API for adding data
     * catalogue
-    * schema registry - use schemas to manage evolution of data in time and data definition e.g. date, strings.
-A schema registry provides runtime validation of schema compatibility and caching for schemas so that they don't need to be included in the message payload
+    * schema registry - maintains a database of schemas to manage data definition and evolution of data in time e.g. change in data format - date to string or if a field in the data message gets renamed.
+The schema registry provides runtime validation of schema compatibility via an API and caching for schemas so that they don't need to be included in the message payload.
+A producer configured to use the schema registry, it calls at produce time an API at the Schema Registry REST endpoint and presents the schema of the new message.
+If it is the same as the last message produced then the produce may succeed, if it is different but matches the compatibility rules defined for the channel the produce may still succeed
     * access control - segregate public and private channels for handling data, service PII and GDPR requirements
     * governance and observability - data lineage for visibility of where data comes from (source), where it goes (destination) in a real time graph
 * Federated computational governance